Manage multiple Linux servers (4 free tools)!

 Nagois is extendable and you can create custom workers which perform functionality that is not available in Nagois core, such as a custom check using SNMP.

-We talked about ISPConfig in our article on free cPanel alternatives and, while it’s a great tool for managing even one server, its true power is unlocked when you need to manage multiple Linux servers at once.
+We talked about ISPConfig in our article on free cPanel alternatives and, while it’s a great tool for Linux server management even if you’ve got just one server, its true power is unlocked when you need to manage multiple Linux servers at once.

 ISPConfig is an open-source server monitoring system primarily aimed at webmasters who manage multiple sites on one or more servers.

 This shows as they have a good user management system with multiple levels such as Administrator, Reseller, Client and Email.
 ISPConfig doesn’t have terminal support, but you can configure VMs on an existing server.

 The installation is multi-step and is typically aimed at sysadmins with a medium level of experience.
 To install on multiple servers, you will need to configure the first server as the master and setup additional servers each with a particular task to perform (DB/Mail/DNS etc.)

 Managing multiple servers can be a pretty intimidating task if you’ve never done it before (or if you’ve tried and…well, didn’t love it).